-RS313 History and Sociology of Religion in Russia (3)-History of religion in Russia from the beginnings of Christianity in the 10th century to the present, with emphasis on orthodoxy and Protestantism, including study of persecution during Soviet era and flourishing of religious activity and government regulations in post-Soviet era.
+RS313 History and Sociology of Religion in Russia (3)-Examines the beginnings of Christianity in the 10th century to the present, with emphasis on orthodoxy and Protestantism, including study of persecution during Soviet era and flourishing of religious activity and government regulations in post-Soviet era.
 Visits to numerous churches and cathedrals; guest lectures by representatives of Russian Orthodox, Protestant and other religious perspectives.

-RS317 Russian Peoples, Culture and Literature (4)-Study of Russian people, history and culture via Russian literature-Pushkin, Tolstoy, Dostoyevsky, Gorky and Bulgakov.
+RS317 Russian Peoples, Culture and Literature (4)-Study of Russian people and culture via Russian literature-Tolstoy, Dostoyevsky, Gorky and Bulgakov.
 Visits to homes of literary figures, museums, historic cities and villages.

-RS327 Russia in Transition (3)-In-depth look at Russia since 1991 and the revolutions in political, economic, social and religious areas.
+RS327 Russia in Transition (3) - Examines Russia since 1991 and the revolutions in political, economic, social and religious areas.
 Guest lecturers; service projects in educational institutions, orphanages, businesses, etc.